chrisparnin/EngineeringBasics/MarkdownEditors.md

 You can see more steps for configuring Eclipse [here, under Phase 4: Eclipse Setup](https://pages.github.ncsu.edu/engr-csc326-staff/326-course-page/install/).

+** Action: Practice with Eclipse **
+When you're done, [practice](https://github.ncsu.edu/kpresle-tools/EclipseTutorial) some of the neat features that Eclipse offers with a workshop we've put together.

 #### Lightweight IDEs/editors

 While traditional IDEs such as Visual Studio or Eclipse are industry standards, that's not the only option out there!